preqon/preqon.github.io/projects/honours.md

 ## Summary

 1. Surveyed the literature in mammalian visual processing.
+2. Studied methods from information theory, that quantify natural information processing.
 2. Explored a dataset containing spike recordings from mice (recordings taken using Neuropixel probes. i.e. local-field potential recordings).
 3. Came up with statistical experiments under an information-theoretic approach to investigate whether models of information transfer followed expectations from the neuroscience.
-We suspected there might be discrepancies, since neuroscience traditionally builds models of functional connectivity/effective connectivity using correlation in activity rather than models of quantified information.
+We suspected there might be discrepancies, since neuroscience traditionally builds models of functional connectivity/effective connectivity using correlation in activity, rather than models of quantified information.
 4. Found that information transfers in mice visual cortices either followed the expectations of hierarchical processing or were surprisingly homogenous.
 5. Recommended future studies in task-related datasets to ascertain how much